zellwk/zellwk.com/src/posts/2019-05-01-async-await-in-loops.md

 }
 ```

-This version only takes one second to calculate the total number of fruits.
+This version is simple to read and understand, and takes one second to calculate the total number of fruits.

 <figure><img src="/images/2019/async-await-loop/reduce-4.gif" alt="Console logs 'Start'.
 One second later, it logs '41' and 'End'"></figure>